Dantoza/SmartSee/README.md

 Refer to `sensorreader.ino` for usage details.

 ## To-do
--[x]connect esp32 and microbit via serial pins -[x]read from sensors connected to esp32
+- [x] connect esp32 and microbit via serial pins
+- [x] read from sensors connected to esp32
--[x]make a processing app that can read from esp32 via bluetooth -[] make a graph of speed
+- [x] make a processing app that can read from esp32 via bluetooth
+- [] make a graph of speed
--[]make an emergency signal in case of a fall
+- [] make an emergency signal in case of a fall